evjohns005/evjohns005/README.md

 - 👋 Hi, I’m @evjohns005
 - 👀 I’m interested in working in the Business Analyst/Data Science field.
-- 🌱 I’m currently learning Data Science through Entity Academy's bootcamp.
+- 🌱 I’m currently learning Data Science through Entity Academy/Woz U bootcamp.
 - 💞️ I’m looking to collaborate on data analytics projects using R, Python, and SQL.
-- 📫 How to reach me ev.johns005@gmail.com
+- 📫 You can reach me at ev.johns005@gmail.com

 <!---
 evjohns005/evjohns005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.